ivnfshz/hulu/README.md

  3   12  50  75  <-- probably cousins.
 ```

-- If you are interested to change the values of each node, you could do it [here](https://github.com/ivnfshz/hulu#nodes)!
+- If you are interested to change the values of each node, you will find the instructions [here](https://github.com/ivnfshz/hulu#nodes)!

 ### Instructions